Revised October 20, 2018; September 18, 2019; April 24, 2020; re-written April 3, 2021

 - The 28 types of rūpa are listed in “Rupa (Material Form) – Table.”
 As we can see, especially the ten types of rūpa on the right-hand side of the Table are not what we usually think of as “matter.”

-Khandha Means a “Collection” or an “Aggregate”
+Khandha Is a “Collection” or an “Aggregate” of Rupa Experienced

 4. Before we discuss rūpakkhandha, it also helps to understand what is meant by a “khandha.”
 In Pāli (and Sinhala), it means a “heap” or a “pile.”
 In Sinhala, a hill or a “pile of things” is called a “kanda” (කන්ද).
 So, aggregate is not a bad translation for khandha (ඛන්ධ in Sinhala for the Pāli word).